bparanj/crystal/electronics/book/energy-frequency-vibration/work.md

 In each case, energy is what enables these changes to occur.
 For example, thermal energy causes ice to melt, mechanical energy causes a ball to roll, and chemical energy enables wood to burn.

-Would you like me to elaborate on any of these types of state changes?

 1. Kinetic Energy:

 The energy of motion.
 When an object is moving, it can exert a force on another object, causing displacement.
 For instance, a rolling ball that pushes another ball it collides with.